Extreme is a music label based in Melbourne, Australia. Extreme has an international focus with distribution based in Atlanta, GA, USA

 Incorporated in 1985, Extreme was initially an underground tape label until Roger Richards took control in 1987.
 Richards continued the cassette-only releases for a short time, raising both the profile of his label and “difficult listening” Australian acts such as Orchestra of Skin and Bone, Krang and Ollie Olsen.

-In 1988, Extreme released its first and last vinyl LP (Merzbow/SBOTHI’s ‘Collaborative’).
-It now concentrates on producing CD albums of “innovative contemporary music that offer a rewarding listening experience.”
+In 1988, Extreme released its first vinyl LP (Merzbow/SBOTHI’s ‘Collaborative’).
+It then concentrated on producing CD albums of “innovative contemporary music that offer a rewarding listening experience.”
 In 1990 Extreme released ‘Intifaxa’ by Muslimgauze and this was the first of the now famous Extreme graphics that have identified Extreme releases.
 In 2003 Extreme released its first DVD, ‘The Movement of People Working’ by Phill Niblock, and this has become a landmark in the medium.

 Extreme has expanded its roster of artists beyond Australia and now includes performers from nearly every continent.
 From the foreboding, “Islam with attitude” aural tapestries of Manchester based Muslimgauze to the “Noise music” of Japan’s Merzbow, the label is determined to avoid falling into the marketing trap of repeating easy sells.